thremulation-station/docs/docs/about/machine-details.md

 This section provices details on each node and what surface area is available.
 So just what is going on on each virtual machine?

 ## Elastomic
-The "`elastomic`" node is the first and only _required_ node, and is the crux of the entire project.
-It's essentially a "Purple Teaming" control box that is used to **both** _execute attacks and capture logs of those attacks_.
+The "`elastic`" node is the first and only _required_ node, and is the crux of the entire project.
+It's essentially a SIEM that is used to capture logs of attacks carried out by the red box `redops`.

 #### Features

 * Elasticsearch
 * Kibana
-* Atomic Redteam UI
+* Prelude Operator UI
 * Powershell

 #### Enabled Services